Lucy Fry: Career

 She made an uncredited appearance in the season 3 finale of H2O: Just Add Water, in 2010.
 Her first major role on television was as Zoey in Lightning Point.
 From there she moved on to play Lyla, one of the lead mermaid roles, in season 1 of Mako: Island of Secrets, a spin-off of H2O: Just Add Water.

 In 2014, she had her first big screen roles, as Lissa Dragomir in Vampire Academy and as Honey in Now Add Honey.
 In 2015, Fry co-starred in The Preppie Connection opposite Thomas Mann, playing the role of Alex.
 In 2016, she appeared in the films Mr. Church, with Eddie Murphy and Britt Robertson, and The Darkness, with Kevin Bacon.
 The same year, she played lead character Eve Thorogood in the Australian miniseries Wolf Creek.
-She also starred in 11.22.63 playing Marina, the wife of Lee Harry Oswald.
-In October 2016 Fry was cast as Tikka, a young elf who possess powers over a magical wand, in the 2017 fantasy film Bright which stars Will Smith and Joel Edgerton.
-In July 2017 Fry was cast to star as Heidi in the film She's Missing alongside Eiza González.
+She also starred in 11.22.63 playing Marina, the wife of Lee Harvey Oswald.
+In October 2016, Fry was cast as Tikka, a young elf who possess powers over a magical wand, in the 2017 fantasy film Bright which stars Will Smith and Joel Edgerton.
+In July 2017, Fry was cast to star as Heidi in the film She's Missing alongside Eiza González.

 In July 2019, she joined the cast of Last Looks, an American-British action thriller by Tim Kirkby, based on a novel Last Looks by Howard Michael Gould.
-In the same year, she was seen as Stella in crime drama television series, Godfather of Harlem, which premiered in September 2019 on Epix.
+In the same year, she was seen as Stella Gigante in the crime drama television series Godfather of Harlem, which premiered in September 2019 on Epix.
 In February 2020, it was announced that she would star in Netflix thriller film Night Teeth.